 By throwing down his gun.

 There is no debate here, the Jerilderie Letter is real, copies exist and it has been analysed in detail.
 You can read the full text of the letter here.
-A brief excerpt below, which confirms that in at least Ned’s own mind, he saw his life played out as part of English oppression of the Irish people.
+A brief excerpt below, which confirms that in at least Ned’s own mind, he saw his life played out as part of the ongoing English oppression of the Irish people.

 What would England do if America declared war and hoisted a green flag as it is all Irishmen that has got command army forts of her batterys, even her very life guards and beef tasters are Irish.
 Would they not slew round and fight her with their own arms for the sake of the color they dare not wear for years and to reinstate it and rise old Erin’s isle once more from the pressure and tyrannism of the English yoke, and which has kept in poverty and starvation and caused them to wear the enemy’s coat.
 What else can England expect, is there not big fat necked unicorns enough paid to torment and drive me to do things which I don’t wish to do without the public assisting them.